Shieldaig

-Shieldaig (Sìldeag; síld-vík) is a village in Wester Ross in the Northwest Highlands and is in the Scottish council area of Highland.
+Shieldaig (Sìldeag; síld-vík) is a village in Wester Ross in the Northwest Highlands, in the Scottish council area of Highland.

 Geography and history

 The village was founded in 1800 with a view to training up seamen for war against Napoleon.
 After his (initial) defeat and exile to Elba, the community found itself a new role as a fishing village.
 The small island just offshore never had its tall pines harvested to rig warships, and has now become a nature sanctuary.

 The name of the village is derived from the Old Norse síld-vík, meaning 'herring bay'.

 Shieldaig is a community of around 85 people, with its own school, a small pub, a village hall, a church and two restaurants.
 It is much used as a holiday destination, attracting those interested in fishing, touring the North Coast 500 or explorers of the Torridon Hills, which are a few miles around the coast.

-Shieldaig holds a community fete in the second weekend of August.
+Shieldaig holds a community fête in the second weekend of August.

+Education

+It is in the catchment area of Gairloch High School.